“Dean! You gotta pack up now. Take Lisa and Ben someplace safe. And take lots of bullets. I mean lots!”

 Bobby heard the sounds of several windows breaking at once.
 The boards wouldn't hold long.

 “Exactly how many times are we going to have to fight zombies together, Bobby Singer?”
-Jody Mills asked, a thread of panic in her voice belying her calmly wry attitude.
+Jody Mills asked, a hint of panic in her voice belying her true feelings.

 “I'm sorry, Sheriff.”